chanmini-kavinya/image-segmentation/README.md

 ## 2. Region Growing Segmentation

 - Implements a pixel-based region-growing algorithm.
-- Starts from a user-defined seed point and includes pixels within a defined intensity threshold.
+- Starts from a set of user-defined seed points and recursively includes neighboring pixels.
+- Pixels are added to a region if their intensity is within a defined threshold of the respective seed's value.

 ### To Run:
 ```bash